kravse/js-type-text/README.md

 ### Usage

 ```
-#import the package
+// import the package
 import jsTypeText from 'js-type-text';

-# in your project
+// in your project
 jsTypeText({
   text: "Your Text Here"
 }, function (result) {